th3br4vetrave1er/beholder_reviews/README.md

 This project is open-source and free for use, but **you must respect the power of the Beholder**.
 TMDb API data is subject to [their terms of use](https://www.themoviedb.org/documentation/api/terms-of-use).

 👁️ **"Use my power wisely, mortal… for if you summon me too often, you may not like what I reveal!"** 🎬🔥

----

-🔥 **How's that for an epic README?** Does this fit your vision, or should the Beholder whisper more secrets into my mind? 😈